TLBTrung-222/hardhat-nft-marketplace/README.md

 3. `cancelListing`: Allow seller to cancel the NFTs listed
 4. `withdrawProceeds`: Allow seller to withdraw money from bought NFTs
 5. `buyItem`: Buy the NFTs

+_For more detail about how you can play with this project, check out the full [repo](https://github.com/TLBTrung-222/nextJS-nft-marketplace)_